AlisonZa/ci-cd-machine-learning/README.md

 ### GitHub Workflow

-This feature, allow us to run some action everytime some sort of git command is triggered(push/pull), in our case, it allow us to continous deploy our docker image into an ECR and then serve it using a EC2 container.
+This feature, allows us to run an action every time a git command is triggered (e.g., push/pull).
+In our case, it allows continuous deployment of our docker image into an ECR and then serve it using a EC2 container.

 Result:

 ![1733768765254](image/README/1733768765254.png)

 ### AWS - Deployment